JVelezFD/5DayForecastApp/README.md

 Created with JS, CSS, HTML

-This app will allow you to view a 5 day forcast for the users US city of choice.
+This app will allow you to view a 5 day forcast for the US city of choice.

 Link to App: https://jvelezfd.github.io/5DayForecastApp/

 Below is a screenshot of the working app: